prototypefund/dark-crystal-introduction-to/README.md

 > The server is providing only a place to meet, and a data store which is always available, but not access to a special resource which people do not have themselves.

-These systems are fundamentally empowering to those that use them, their very nature makes it difficult for a minority to control or exploit them.
+Peer-to-peer systems are fundamentally empowering to those that use them, their very nature makes it difficult for a minority to control or exploit them.
 Provided the software they run is open source and community developed, they offer a much more democratic way of working.

 But having ultimate control over your own data comes at a cost.
 Without a trusted party providing authentication, peers have to manage cryptographic keys.
 Loosing them not only means you lock yourself out, but someone who finds them could impersonate you.

 Dark Crystal is a set of protocols and recommendations which aim to address the key custody problem, encourage good practice when designing peer-to-peer applications, and make it safer and easier for non-technical peoples to use such systems.

+## What transport protocol does it use?

+It aims to be agnostic to any particular language, technology, or transport protocol.
+We try to offer something useful to a broad range of software projects.

 ## What are the protocols: